MiguelMoutela/wk9_PW_Mario-s_Continued_INTELLIJ/README.md

 Ingredients are removed when dishes are ordered (hint: customised dishes use different ingredients) When the kitchen runs out of an ingredient, all dishes using that ingredient have to be removed from the menu And/or anything else that you can think of...

+Self-examination:

+- ArrayLists lend themselves to messy code and are harder to test.
+There is another repo on this account that uses HashMaps for the same exercise.
+- The classes Bar and Kitchen were meant to be used as implementations of Storable.
+However, and this was the main take away from this project, the use interfaces should only be applicable for objects with similar composition i.e. if my logic is dependent on accessing a certain property inside all objects - those objects need to have a comparable structure.
+Hence, both the storable and sellable interfaces were not fully implemented in this version.
+I do have a version of this project that attempts to implements interfaces through out and fails - currently not compiling.